paperbark-org/web-app/README.md

 A modern digital platform bringing innovative solutions to your fingertips.

 **Persona Segmentation.
-Competitor Intelligence.
-Creator Matchmaking.**
+Influencer Matchmaking.
+AI Growth Strategist.**

 social-media intelligence like no other.